On regularity and the word problem for free idempotent generated semigroups: A Rees matrix representation for regular -classes of

-In \cite[Theorem~5]{GR1} a presentation for the group $H$ is given in terms of the generators $F$.
+(The motivation for choosing the notation $\widetilde{\rho}$ will become apparent shortly.)
+Now we have that $F\widetilde{\rho}$ is a set of words over $E\cap D$ representing the generating set \eqref{H-gen} of $H$.

 The key relations in this presentation are determined by so-called \emph{singular squares}, a notion originally due to Nambooripad \cite{Na}.
 A quadruple $(i,k;j,l)\in I\times I\times J\times J$ is a \emph{square} if $(i,j),(i,l),(k,j),(k,l)\in K$.
 It is a \emph{singular square} if, in addition, there exists an idempotent $f\in E$ such that one of the following two dual sets of conditions holds:

 We will say that $f$ \emph{singularises} the square.
 Let $\Sigma_{LR}$ (respectively $\Sigma_{UD}$) be the set of all singular squares for which condition \eqref{liseq2} (resp. \eqref{liseq3}) holds, and let $\Sigma=\Sigma_{LR}\cup\Sigma_{UD}$, the set of all singular squares.
 We call the members of $\Sigma_{LR}$ the \emph{left-right} singular squares, and those of $\Sigma_{UD}$ the \emph{up-down} singular squares.